epfl-ada/ada-2021-project-allg/README.md

 - Age and ethnicity analysis: Amaia

 ### Questions for TAs :
 There are no particular questions arising at that point.
-That you though for your time and future feedbacks.
+Thank you though for your time and future feedbacks.

 Sources : (1)https://www.weforum.org/agenda/2020/03/women-representation-in-media/